|

 Dankworth, Arthur Young, Duke Ellington and Billy Strayhorn

-New York jazz vocalist Christiana Drapkin
+Jazz jazz vocalist Christiana Drapkin

 celebrates the beauty and power of William Shakespeare's poetry and presents it